malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 $ uniq -c redundant.txt
 ```

+For `uniq` to work, the duplicated lines must occur in sequence.
+If you
+have a file with redundant lines distributed throughout, you should
+first force them to occur next to each other by sorting the lines with
+`sort`.
+(An example of how to achieve this in one command will be given
+later.)

 With the tool `grep` you can extract lines that match a given
 pattern.
 For instance, if you want to find all lines in
 `origin_of_species.txt` that contain the word `species` call